jamdelion/recipes/vegan-cat-food.md

 14. Mix well, then transfer to a clean jar and put in the fridge for serving.

 ### A note about our cats:
-We usually feed our cats a teaspoon of vegan cat food per meal (x3 per day), alongside non-vegan meat pouches.
+We usually feed our cats a teaspoon of vegan cat food alongside a teaspoon of non-vegan meat per meal (x3 per day).

 Whilst we are a vegan household, and extremely skeptical of the pet food industry, we also aren't sure enough about the safety of an all-vegan diet for cats to go full vegan with them.
 So we have settled for reducing their meat consumption and feeding them vegan [Amicat biscuits](https://veggiepets.com/cats/vegetarian-vegan-cat-food/ami-vegan-cat-food-1-5kg), conventional meat cat food, and this homemade wet food (which one of them loves, the other one tolerates).